DAYTON, Ohio (WDTN) – The Humane Society of Greater Dayton says that 20 cats have been abandoned at their facility in the past 24 hours.

 Officials say that when you factor in food, supplies, medicine, veterinary care, shelters, spay or neuter surgeries, microchipping, and other resources, the shelter is expecting to spend $3,087.62 for the care of these 20 cats to prepare them to enter their adoption program.

-If you would like to make a donation toward the care of these cats, click here.Grab the FREE WDTN News App for iPhone or Android.
+If you would like to make a donation toward the care of these cats, click here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.